jamesbuckett/ckad-bootcamp/01-kubernetes-pod.md

 <details class="faq box"><summary>Limits and Requests - CPU and Memory reservation for a Pod</summary>
 <p>

+What is a Kubernetes Limit and Request:
+* In Kubernetes, a limit is the maximum amount of resources (such as CPU or memory) that a container is allowed to use.
+* A request is the minimum amount of resources that a container is guaranteed to be allocated.
+* When you create a pod in Kubernetes, you can specify resource limits and requests for the containers in the pod.
+* The resource limits define the maximum amount of resources that a container is allowed to use.
+* If a container exceeds its resource limits, it may be terminated by the Kubernetes system.
+* The resource requests define the minimum amount of resources that a container is guaranteed to be allocated.
+* When the Kubernetes scheduler places a pod on a node, it ensures that the node has enough resources available to meet the resource requests of all of the containers in the pod.
+* By setting resource limits and requests, you can ensure that your containers have the resources they need to run properly, and that the resources in your cluster are being used efficiently.

 > Problem Solving: I want to guarantee CPU and RAM for my microservice application
 >
 > tl;dr – Let me make a CPU and RAM reservation